MrMaksimize/allplayers.github.com/source/_posts/2012-04-21-allplayers-kick-awesome-podcast-number-2-drupalcon-devner-wrap-up.markdown

 categories: [Podcast, Drupal]
 ---

-Join Chris, Max, David, James and Allen from AllPlayers as they talk about the latest drupal news, how we planned to plan, and much more!
+Join Chris, Max, David, James and Allan from AllPlayers as they talk about the latest drupal news, how we planned to plan, and much more!

 Get it while it's hot!